Black elderberry

 - Is Black elderberry good for the Colorado Front Range?

-- Yes.
-Black elderberry is included in the Front Range Plant Finder as a shrub suited to Colorado's Front Range.
+- Yes, Black elderberry is a well-suited shrub for Colorado's Front Range.

 - How big does Black elderberry get?